telerik/xaml-docs/controls/radmap/features/visualization-layer/async-sql-geospatial-data.md

 * __GeometryCollection__

 > The geometry coordinates may be 2D (x, y), 3D (x, y, z), 4D (x, y, z, m) with an *m* value that is part of a linear referencing system or 2D with an *m* value (x, y, m).
-However, the AsyncSqlGeospatialDataReader uses the __x and y coordinates only__, so that the z and m coordinates will be ignored.
+However, the AsyncSqlGeospatialDataReader uses the __x and y coordinates only__, and the z and m coordinates will be ignored.

 ## Code Example